delexagon/executive-planner/README.md

 Linux:
 A precompiled executable is available at https://drive.google.com/drive/folders/133vc1G6YLBMPvDmW1OHYQ0aQpELW666M.
-Note that Ubuntu users will manually have to set the XDG_DATA_HOME directory to some folder or other in .bashrc
+Note that Ubuntu users will manually have to set the XDG_DATA_HOME variable to some folder or other in the .bashrc file.

 ### Design Philosophy